ehamberg/gtdguide/lyagtd.markdown

 paper on *Periophthalmus modestus* phylogeny or pretend to read the memo from your boss!

-It is really imporant to have “sharp edges” here, too.
+It is really important to have “sharp edges” here, too.
 Only the things you actually want to read when you have the time should be put in this folder so that you actually *will* pick it up during those little windows of free time that show up during the day.